WebDevStudios/wds-block-based-theme/README.md

 ## Theme Support

-Block based themes will continue to leverage `add_theme_support()` as an opt-in, to extend and customize Core WordPress features.
+Block based themes will continue to leverage `add_theme_support()` as an "opt-in" way to extend and customize Core WordPress features.

 * `align-wide`
 * `block-nav-menus`